D-Kay6/Infuse-TS/docs/classes/Container.md

 `undefined` \| `Type`

-The resolved instance if found, otherwise undefined.
+The resolved instance(s) if found, otherwise undefined.

 ##### Implementation of